pingswept/me30-website/content/notes/sensor_amp.md

 That's only a 0.1% change in resistance!

 If the baseline resistance of the gauge is 120Ω, its resistance change at 500µε would be only 0.12Ω.
-The bridge voltage produced by that resistance would not be detected accurately by our multimeters or microcontrollers.
+The bridge voltage produced by that resistance change would not be detected accurately by our multimeters or microcontrollers.
 That means we need a device that can take a very small bridge voltage and amplify it into a voltage we can measure accurately.

 Enter: the op amp.

 ## Using op amps to amplify the difference between two voltage points

+op_amp_difference_amp.jpg

+op_amp_math.jpg